The basic geometry of Witt vectors, I: The affine case: Grading and truncations

 is a ring homomorphism.

 \emph{Remark: traditional versus normalized indexing.} Consider the $p$-typical Witt vectors, where $R$ is $\bZ$ and $\ptst$ consists of the single ideal $p\bZ$.
 Let $W'_n$ denote Witt's functor, as defined in~\cite{Witt:Vectors}.
 So, for example, $W'_n(\bF_p)=\bZ/p^n\bZ$.
-In~\ref{subsec:Witt-components}, we will construct an isomorphism $W'_n\cong W_{n+1}$.
+In~\ref{subsec:Witt-components}, we will construct an isomorphism $W'_{n+1}\cong W_{n}$.
 Thus, up to a normalization of indices, our truncated Witt functors agree with Witt's.

-The reason for the normalization is to make the indexing behave well under plethysm.
+The reason for this normalization is to make the indexing behave well under plethysm.
 By~(\ref{eq:plethysm-def}) and~(\ref{map:witt-coplethysm-finite-length}), the index set has the structure of a commutative monoid, and so it is preferable to use an index set with a familiar monoid structure.
 If we were to insist on agreement with Witt's indexing, we would have to replace the sum $m+n$ in~(\ref{eq:plethysm-def}) and~(\ref{map:witt-coplethysm-finite-length}) with $m+n-(1,1,\dots)$, where this would be computed in the product group $\bZ^{\ptst}$.
 The reason why this has not come up in earlier work is that the plethysm structure has traditionally been used only through the Frobenius maps $\psi_\pind$.
 In other words, only the shift operator on the indexing set was used.
 Thus the distinction between $\bN$ and $\bZ_{\geq 1}$ was not so important because the shift operator $n\mapsto n+1$ is written the same way on both.
-But making this a monoid isomorphism would involve the unwelcome addition law $m+n-1$ on $\bZ_{\geq 1}$.
+But making the identification of $\bN$ and $\bZ_{\geq 1}$ a monoid isomorphism would involve the unwelcome addition law $m+n-1$ on $\bZ_{\geq 1}$.

-Things are different with the big Witt vectors, where $R$ is $\bZ$ and $\ptst$ consists of all maximal ideals.
-They are also traditionally indexed by the positive integers (\ref{subsec:agreement-with-classical-witt-vectors}), but in this case, they are used multiplicatively rather than additively.
-In particular, the monoid structure that is required is the obvious one; so the traditional indexing is in agreement with the normalized one: the big Witt ring $W_{p^n}(A)$ (using multiplicative indexing) is naturally isomorphic to our $p$-typical ring $W_n(A)$ and to Witt's $W_{n+1}(A)$.
+It is different with the big Witt vectors, where $R$ is $\bZ$ and $\ptst$ consists of all maximal ideals (\ref{subsec:agreement-with-classical-witt-vectors}).
+They are also traditionally indexed by the positive integers (\cite{Hazewinkel:book}, (17.4.4)), but here the positive integers are used multiplicatively rather than additively.
+In particular, the monoid structure that is required is the obvious one; so the traditional indexing is in agreement with the normalized one: the big Witt ring $W_{p^n}(A)$ (using traditional multiplicative indexing) is naturally isomorphic to our $p$-typical ring $W_n(A)$ and to Witt's $W'_{n+1}(A)$.

 \emph{Localization of the ring $R$ of scalars.} Let $R'$ be an $\ptst$-flat $R$-algebra such that the structure map $R\to R'$ is an epimorphism of rings, as in~\ref{subsec:localizing-R-infinite-length}.